Sunshine, real tomatoes, water fights, lazy days …there are so many wonderful things about this time of year!

 Throw A Beginning or End of Summer Party

 Every year, we rent a bounce house and get some easy food to kick off the summer right.
-We don’t do big birthday parties for the kids, so we don’t mind spending a little bit of money here once a year to invite everyone over.
+We don’t do big birthday parties for the kids, so we don’t mind spending a little money here once a year to invite everyone over.
 Our kids get more excited about this party than they do the end of the school year!

-This can be as simple or elaborate as you want!
+Remember, this can be as simple or elaborate as you want!
 And how much it costs is all up to you!

 Bring In A Little Bit Of Structure